szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 7 - MDI/swingMDI.md

 **Refer to InternalFrameTest.java**

-A JInternalFrame is the only Swing component that has **constrainted properties** called **Bound Properties**.
-It fires a property change event each time it has been modified.
-However these changes can be blocked by using a **vetoable change listener**.
+A JInternalFrame is the only Swing component that has **constrained properties** called **BoundProperties**.
+Whenever these properties change, it will fire a **propertyChangeEvent** which can be accessed when we implement a **VetoableChangeListener**.

+This event is usually triggered, whenever the maximise, close, icon, selected properties are selected.
+It allows for the change listener to do something before the property is fully changed.
+For example, if the close (x) was pressed, it would notify the change listeners first before closing, giving a change for a listener to do something before it closes (i.e. confirm exit, save, etc).

+If you want the listener to veto the selection, then it will through a PropertyVetoException.

+- **Calling pack() on a frame allows for it to take its size from the total of its child components rather than explicitly defining it.**

 **Refer to VetoingInternalFrame.java**